PraetBen/ufd_prime_generators/Articles/Extended_Trial_Division.md

 ## Why does it work with 41 and not 61?
 The key to understanding why the sieving works with 41 and not 61 (or most other numbers), lies in unique factorization domains.
 In short, 41 is a special type of number (derived from Heegner Numbers) where unique factorization works, whereas for 61, it does not.
 More specifically Unique factorization holds only for C = 1, 2, 3, 5, 11, 17 and 41.
 Only for those numbers extended trial division works.

-See this article for a more detailed explanation.
-Not mandatory but helpful if you haven’t read about complex numbers, UFD and Heegner number and if you want to understand all the details.
+[See this article](Unique_Factorization_Domains.md) for a more detailed explanation.
+It is not mandatory but helpful if you haven’t read about complex numbers, UFD and Heegner number and if you want to understand all the details.

 The general function that is being considered can be written as follows.